rmbolger/Posh-ACME/docs/Guides/Using-Alternate-Trust-Chains.md

 - [Extending Android Device Compatibility for Let's Encrypt Certificates](https://letsencrypt.org/2020/12/21/extending-android-compatibility.html)
 - [Production Chain Changes](https://community.letsencrypt.org/t/production-chain-changes/150739)

 Your default choice is currently the longer chain that builds to the expiring `DST Root CA X3` 3rd party certificate which should be compatible with almost all Android devices until 2024.
-The alternate choice is the shorter chain that builds to the non-expiring `ISRG Root X1` self-signed certificate.
+The alternate choice is the shorter chain that builds to the `ISRG Root X1` self-signed certificate which doesn't expire until 2035.

 Ultimately, your choice should depend on the clients that are connecting to your service.
 But if you don't know, it's probably safest to just leave the default.
 Let's Encrypt also has a [Certificate Compatibility](https://letsencrypt.org/docs/certificate-compatibility/) page that can help.